Do You Have Workplace Injuries?

-Have you been hurt or injured while on the job?
+When you have been injured while on the job, you may have a right to file a workers’ compensation claim to pay for your medical expenses, lost wages and more.
 In order to get compensated for medical treatment and any missed wages, you need to file a workers’ compensation claim.
-Unfortunately, the process for filing a workers’ compensation claim is not always straightforward.
-So, to help you out, we’ve created a video with the steps to take for filing a workers’ compensation claim.
+Most injured workers find the process for filing a workers’ compensation claim is confusing and frustrating without the help of a knowledgeable work injury lawyer.

-So, you’ve been injured at work?
 There are so many things to consider.
 Where do you start?
-First things first — if you need immediate medical attention, here’s a line you’ve never heard before; call 911.
-You may not feel the full effects of your injury until hours later, so be sure to get yourself checked out.
+First things first.
+If you need immediate medical attention, here’s a line you’ve never heard before; call 911.
+You may not feel the full effects of your injury until hours later, so be sure to get your injuries checked out by a medical professional right away.
 After medical attention, you should take the following steps for filing a workers’ compensation claim:

-You only need to fill out numbers 1 through 8.
-And, if your employer tries to complete the form for you, ask to complete it yourself, or make sure you agree with what is written before you sign it.
+You may download a claim form using this link: http://www.dir.ca.gov/dwc/dwcform1.pdf ; you only need to fill out numbers 1 through 8.
+If your employer tries to complete the form for you, ask to complete it yourself, or make sure you agree with what is written before you sign it.

 Workers’ compensation law has its own language.
 The paperwork for your claim will include numerous unfamiliar concepts, terms and acronyms.

 For example; there are Medical Provider Networks, Primary Treating Physicians, UR, IMR, PQME, MSC, EDD, CBA, MMI, vouchers, and on and on and on.